-- The Institute is a partner in the new Higher Education Initiative for Southeastern Europe (HEISEE).
-This new regional initiative will operate as an independent entity serving the countries comprising its membership and offering opportunities for networking for regional consultations, communications, conferences and meetings.
-The IHE will pursue the overarching goal of enhancing postsecondary education throughout the region
+The Institute is a partner in the Higher Education Initiative for Southeastern Europe (HEISEE).
+This regional initiative, based in Rijeka, operates as an independent entity serving the countries comprising its membership and offering opportunities for networking for regional consultations, communications, conferences and meetings.
+The IHE is assisting with the overarching goal of enhancing postsecondary education throughout the region.

-- The IHE executive doctorate in higher education, based in Atlanta, has an international perspective that is embedded in the courses and activities.
-The program will also include sessions abroad each summer: one in Europe with CHEPS, the Center for Higher Education Policy Studies at the University of Twente; and during the second year the group travels to China, working with our partners at Peking University and Beijing Normal University.
+The IHE Executive Ed.D.
+Program in Higher Education Management, based in Atlanta, has an international component that is embedded in the courses and activities.
+The program also includes sessions abroad each summer: one held in the Netherlands by leading scholars from CHEPS, the Center for Higher Education Policy Studies at the University of Twente; and during the second year the group travels to China, working through the Ministry of Education with valuable assistance provided by IHE alumna Haixia Xu.

-- Over the past several years, the Institute has hosted visiting scholars from around the world — including China, South Korea, West Indies, Turkey, and Finland — and continued its training work, including in Croatia with an annual workshop on higher education management funded by the U.S. Department of State.
+Over the past several years, the Institute has hosted visiting scholars from around the world — including China, South Korea, West Indies, Turkey, and Finland — and continues its training work, including in Croatia with an annual workshop on higher education management funded by the U.S. Department of State.

 Recently, IHE welcomed visiting faculty and international scholars from China.

-Rong Wang, a PhD student from Beijing Normal University, is conducting research in the Institute of Higher Education as a research scholar in 2017-18, under the guidance of IHE director Dr. Libby V. Morris.
+Rong Wang, a PhD student from Beijing Normal University, conducted research in the Institute of Higher Education as a research scholar in 2017-18.

 The Institute of Higher Education welcomed back alumna Haixia Xu as a visiting scholar for spring semester 2017.
 Xu, who earned her Ph.D. from IHE in 2009, is now a Research Fellow at the National Center for Education Development Research of the Chinese Ministry of Education.
 NCEDR is charged with providing consultancy to the leadership of the ministry and its various departments on macro-level education policies in China.